convertigo/convertigo-doc/programming-guide/convertigo-mobile-builder/index.md

 {% include image.html file="man_img/Using-forms-1.png" url="images/man_img/Using-forms-1.png" alt="Using forms 1" max-width="500" %}

-Even better, you can build a form in just one action by drag & dropping a “Sequence” directly on a “Form” component!
-Convertigo Mobile Builder will automatically generate for you all the form ‘input’ components with labels, bind the “onSubmit” event to this sequence, and bind all the form ‘input’ components to the sequence input variables.
+Even better, you can build a form in just one action by drag & dropping a “Sequence” directly on a “Form” component! {{site.data.strings.product_name}} will automatically generate for you all the form ‘input’ components with labels, bind the “onSubmit” event to this sequence, and bind all the form ‘input’ components to the sequence input variables.
 You are then free to customize the form the way you want.

 Forms also support field validators.
 To use them, just drag & drop on an ‘input’ component a “ControlValidator” component and change its properties, or use a “CustomValidator” component to write a custom validation function.
 Simply double-click on the validator to open its editor, scroll down to the function and write your code between the /* Begin_c8o_function:validateXXX */ and the /* End_c8o_function:validate */ comments.
 You can also add a “CustomValidator” component to your “Form” component if you’d like to handle the whole form validation.